 Housing and Neighborhood Actions

-Market-rate residential developments consisting of a mixture of residential uses on a large site, located within or adjacent to existing developments of established neighborhoods.
+STRATEGIC INITIATIVE: Create housing clusters, market-rate developments with a mixture of residential uses on a large site, located within or adjacent to established neighborhoods.

-Village centers are centers in neighborhoods containing a mixture of higher-density residential uses and neighborhood commercial uses.
-They serve as the focus of neighborhood activity.
+STRATEGIC INITIATIVE: Develop village centers in neighborhoods with a mixture of higher-density residential uses and neighborhood commercial uses.

 NH A1.
 Revise zoning ordinance to encourage the development of higher-density, mixed-use village centers and strengthen site development, landscaping, and signage requirements in village centers.

 The Neighborhood Commercial zoning district refined to permit maximum site development at small scale and mixing of uses.

 NH A2.
 Identify and map existing and potential village center locations.

 Limits of existing and new centers are identified in neighborhood plans.